 Post this sale, Natalie will have a remaining pool of 1 BTC with an allowable cost of £2000.

-Be mindful of the bed-and-breakfasting clause
+Be mindful of the Same-day and the Bed-and-breakfasting rules

 The rules of Same-Day and 30-Day that apply to shares also apply to cryptocurrency.
 This is done to prevent wash sales i.e. selling crypto and buying it back in an attempt to realize losses and reduce your tax burden.